Explaining the verb To Be

 - They are going out tonight.

-- To be or not to be: This famous expression comes from Shakespeare’s play Hamlet and refers to the existential question of whether it is better to live or to die.
+- To be or not to be: This famous line from Shakespeare’s Hamlet refers to the question of existence.

-- To be in someone’s shoes: This expression means to be in someone else’s situation or position.
+- To be in someone’s shoes: Means to be in someone else’s situation.

-- To be on top of the world: This expression means to feel extremely happy or successful.
+- To be on top of the world: Means feeling very happy or successful.

-- To be out of one’s element: This expression means to be in an unfamiliar or uncomfortable situation.
+- To be out of one’s element: Means feeling uncomfortable or unfamiliar with a situation.

 Common Errors with “To Be”